United States Census Bureau

-The United States Census Bureau, officially the Bureau of the Census, is a principal agency of the U.S. federal statistical system, responsible for producing data about the American people and economy.
-The U.S. Census Bureau is part of the U.S. Department of Commerce and its director is appointed by the president of the United States.
-As of September 19, 2025, George Cook is the acting director of the U.S. Census Bureau.
+The United States Census Bureau, officially the Bureau of the Census, is a federal statistical agency responsible for producing data about the American people and economy, under the United States Department of Commerce.
+The bureau's director is appointed by the president of the United States.

-The Census Bureau's primary mission is conducting the U.S. census every ten years, which allocates the seats of the U.S. House of Representatives to the states based on their population.
+The Census Bureau's primary mission is conducting the United States census every ten years, which allocates the seats of the United States House of Representatives to the states based on their population.
 The bureau's various censuses and surveys help allocate over $675 billion in federal funds every year and it assists states, local communities, and businesses in making informed decisions.
 The information provided by the census informs decisions on where to build and maintain schools, hospitals, transportation infrastructure, and police and fire departments.

-In addition to the decennial census, the Census Bureau continually conducts over 130 surveys and programs a year, including the American Community Survey, the U.S. Economic Census, and the Current Population Survey.
-The U.S. Economic Census occurs every five years and reports on American business and the American economy in order to plan business decisions.
+In addition to the decennial census, the Census Bureau continually conducts over 130 surveys and programs a year, including the American Community Survey, the United States Economic Census, and the Current Population Survey.
+The United States Economic Census occurs every five years and reports on American business and the American economy in order to plan business decisions.
 Furthermore, economic and foreign trade indicators released by the federal government typically contain data produced by the Census Bureau.

+As of September 19, 2025, George Cook is the acting director of the Census Bureau.